DaJoker29/worldbuilding-project-omd/Meeting Notes/Meeting 5 - 09.09.2024.md

 	- **Order**: Construct, Celestial
 - Elemental creatures
 	- Created by smashing together elemental energy from sundered realms.
-- Clerics and Paladins should still be able to work even if they
+- Clerics and Paladins should still be able to work even if they.

+**3 Suns**
+-